As a part of our awesome 3 week journey around Sri Lanka, we decided to stop off in the northern town of Mullaitivu.

 Beyond this, there really isn't that much more to do in Mullaitivu.

 And, if I’m honest, we were a little bit disappointed by our stay there.
+Other parts of the country offer tonnes more exciting things to do.

 I really thought they would have far more things to see and do with regards to the war.